Pinto-Fernández Group | Translational Ubiquitomics - Cancer Immunology

 RESEARCH OVERVIEW

-Current research involves the study of the roles of a class of druggable enzymes called deubiquitylating enzymes (DUBs) in cancer inflammation using advanced proteomics, lipidomics, and immunology techniques as main tools.
+Current research involves the study of the roles of a class of druggable enzymes called deISGylating enzymes in cancer immunology using advanced proteomics, lipidomics, and immunology techniques as main tools.

-For instance, we have recently discovered that cancer cells lacking the DUB USP18, a negative regulator of the interferon pathway, are more antigenic and radiosensitive.
+For instance, we have recently discovered that cancer cells lacking the deISGylating enzyme USP18, a negative regulator of the interferon pathway, are more antigenic and radiosensitive.
 At a molecular level, USP18-deficient cells accumulate innate immune ligands such as dsRNA, enhance the antigen presentation machinery, and hence they can activate more efficiently cytotoxic T cells, resulting in enhanced T cell killing and immunotherapy responses.
+In addition, we have recently discovered two new deISGylating enzymes, USP16 and USP24 that we are currently investigating.

 TRAINING OPPORTUNITIES